aksommerville/eggsamples-202408/arrautza/etc/doc/sprite-format.md

 ## Binary Format

-Loose commands, with a hard-coded limit in `src/generic/sprite.h`, 128 currently.
+Loose commands, with a hard-coded limit in `src/generic/sprite.h`, 128 bytes currently.

 Leading byte of a command describes its length, usually.
 Zero is reserved as commands terminator.